Duncanma/Blog/content/albums/hyderabad.md

   "Featured": 6,
   "Pictures": [
     {
-      "Title": "Looking down a street in Hyderbad, people walking, on motorcycle", "Caption": "",
+      "Title": "Looking down a street in Hyderabad, people walking, on motorcycles, and on bikes visible", "Caption": "",
       "Latitude": "",
       "Longitude": "",